ref1williams/ref1williams.github.io/_posts/2019-09-24-sewing-sampler.md

 image: /img/sewing_sampler.jpeg
 ---

 Here is my sewin sampler.
-For my extra stitches I did a zig-zaf stitch and an outline stitch.
+For my extra stitches I did a zig-zag stitch and an outline stitch.
 The tip I learned is that it is easier to stitch off the edge of a table.